 - Children should be taught good oral hygiene as young as possible.

 - Have regular dental checks at intervals recommended by your dentist (this is normally at least once a year).
-A dentist can detect a build-up of plaque and remove calculus.
+A dentist can detect a build-up of plaque and remove tartar (calculus).
 Early or mild gingivitis can be detected and treated to prevent the more severe periodontitis.
 A dentist can also advise about special coating of children's teeth to help prevent tooth decay.

 Oral hygiene, gum disease and heart disease